King Krule: Career

-During Marshall's years at Forest Hill School and then at the Brit School alongside long-time collaborator Jamie Isaac between 2008 and 2011, he released two singles as "Zoo Kid".
-He created a genre of music called "Bluewave" and its form was realised in the mixtape entitled U.F.O.W.A.V.E.
+During Marshall's years at Forest Hill School and then at the Brit School alongside long-time collaborator Jamie Isaac between 2008 and 2011, he released two singles and an EP under the name Zoo Kid.
+Marshall's most significant release under this name was his 2010 EP titled U.F.O.W.A.V.E.

 In July 2011, Marshall began playing under a new moniker, King Krule, at a festival in Hyères, France.
-Later that year he released his eponymous debut EP.
+Later that year in November, he released his eponymous debut EP.
 Contrary to some reports, his stage name is not inspired by the character of King K. Rool from the Donkey Kong Country video game series, but rather by the Elvis Presley film King Creole.

 On 9 December 2012, the BBC announced that he had been nominated for the Sound of 2013 poll.

-King Krule released his debut album 6 Feet Beneath the Moon on 24 August 2013, his 19th birthday.
-More than half of the tracks had already been released on his EPs.
-This brought him to prominence, especially in the US, with performances on Conan and the Late Show with David Letterman.

-On 8 January 2014, he released a video for "A Lizard State" which gained over 800,000 views on YouTube.
-In February 2014, King Krule appeared on the cover of The Fader in its 90th issue.
+On 24 August 2013, Marshall released his debut album, 6 Feet Beneath the Moon, featuring an album cover illustrated by his brother, Jack Marshall.
+At the time of release, more than half of the tracks had already been released on various EPs.
+This brought him to prominence, especially in the US, having performed televised sets on both Conan and the Late Show with David Letterman.
+In January 2014, he eventually released a music video for 'A Lizard State', the third single on the album.
+The following month, Marshall appeared on the cover of The Fader for its 90th issue.